Novel Categories Discovery Via Constraints on Empirical Prediction Statistics: Results

 \subsection{Main Results}

-We perform quantitative analysis for labeled and unlabeled novel instances over the left-out test data of the image (Cifar10) and video (UCF101 and MPSC-ARL).
-Our distribution learning-based approach successfully enables the respective model to learn semantic-based clustering for novel categories of image and video while $\mathcal{D}^u$ (high ACC) while classifying the $\mathcal{D}^l$ (high accuracy).
-We report our model performance for image data in Table ~\ref{table:cifar10_main_res} and video data in Table ~\ref{table:result_ucf101}.
-In both cases, our simplistic method performs on par with state-of-the-art NCD approaches that significantly outperform the traditional close-set learning settings in semantic-based novel pattern discovery.
+We perform quantitative analysis for labeled and novel instances over the left-out data of the image (Cifar10), video (UCF101 and MPSC-ARL), and time-series sensor (SHAR).
+Our distribution learning approach learns label semantic-based clustering for novel categories of $\mathcal{D}^u$ (high ACC) while classifying the $\mathcal{D}^l$ (high accuracy).
+We report the performance (both parametric and hyperspherical) for image data in Table~\ref{table:cifar10_main_res} and others in Table~\ref{table:result_ucf101}.
+In all cases, our method performs on par with state-of-the-art NCD approaches and outperforms the close-set setting in semantic-based novel pattern discovery.
+Moreover, our hyperspherical prototype outperforms the parametric classifier model consistently.

-We also report a sample confusion matrix at Figure~\ref{fig:ts_cf_cifar} (a). it demonstrates that the model assigns one-to-one mapping between class representative neurons to novel classes that avoid class collapse for the unlabeled novel data.
-We further analyze the embedding representation by the trained model and observe that model successfully learns to distinguish and cluster the novel classes from labeled class clusters in the embedding space as shown in Figure~\ref{fig:ts_cf_cifar} (b).
+We also report a sample confusion matrix at Figure~\ref{fig:ts_cf_cifar}(a). it demonstrates that our model assigns one-to-one mapping between class representative neurons to novel classes and avoids class collapse for the $\mathcal{D}^u$.
+We further analyze the embedding and observe our model successfully learns to distinguish and cluster the novel classes from labeled class clusters in the embedding space as shown in Figure~\ref{fig:ts_cf_cifar}(b).
+We also report better clustering with higher inter-class separability and intra-class similarity with the hyperspherical prototypes in the time series domain as shown in Figure~\ref{fig:ts_cf_cifar}(d),~\ref{fig:ts_cf_cifar}(e) and~\ref{fig:ts_cf_cifar}(f).